 The Vizio P Series Quantum is a better TV than the Sony X900F overall.
 It has slightly better reflection handling and is much brighter, which is great if you watch TV shows or sports in brighter rooms.
 The Vizio P Series Quantum also has better local dimming that makes blacks look deep in a dark room.
 The input lag of the Vizio P Series Quantum is better, and this is great for gamers.
 On the other hand, the Sony X900F has better color accuracy out of the box, smoother gradients, and more intuitive smart features.

 The Vizio P Series Quantum is marginally better than the Samsung Q8FN.
 The P Series Quantum can get brighter in HDR.
-It has a faster response time so that fast-moving content has only small blur trail, which is great for sports.
+It has a faster response time so that fast-moving content has only a small blur trail, which is great for sports.
 The Samsung Q8FN supports FreeSync variable refresh rate and has some neat gaming features like motion interpolation with low input lag.

 The Vizio P Series Quantum is slightly better than the Samsung Q9FN 2018.
 The Vizio Quantum is a bit brighter with SDR and HDR content.
 The Quantum also has better motion handling with a faster response time.
 The Samsung Q9FN has better gradient handling and has new features that improve gaming performance, such as VRR and automatic low input lag.

 The Vizio P Series Quantum is better than the Vizio P Series 2018.
-The Quantum has better bright room performance, as it is much brighter and has a better reflective coating that reduces glare.
+The Quantum has better bright room performance, as it's much brighter and has a better reflective coating that reduces glare.
 The Quantum also has more saturated colors, with a wider color gamut and better color volume.
 Motion performance and input lag are nearly identical between the two models, as are smart features.

 The Samsung Q90R is slightly better than the Vizio P Series Quantum.
 The Samsung Q90R has wider viewing angles thanks to the 'Ultra Viewing Angle' technology, whereas the Vizio P Series Quantum has a higher contrast ratio and can deliver deeper blacks in a dark room.
 The Q90R supports FreeSync, which is great if you enjoy playing video games and have compatible hardware, like an Xbox One.